darth-dodo/gringotts-backend/README.md

 - ~[The Lame API Docs can be found over here](https://github.com/darth-dodo/gringotts-backend/blob/master/LameAPIDocs.md)~
 - [API Documentation generated using Postman](https://documenter.getpostman.com/view/8196826/SVSNJnWy?version=latest)

-## Education Resources
+## Educational Resources
 - While working on anything, we tend to come across educational resources which help us in getting better and understanding a problem as well as it's solution on a deeper level
-- The [Education Resources](https://github.com/darth-dodo/gringotts-backend/blob/master/EducationalResources.md) file is a place we have listed down the resources we referred to while working on this project for giving a deeper context and through learning to the reader if required.
+- The [Educational Resources](https://github.com/darth-dodo/gringotts-backend/blob/master/EducationalResources.md) file is a place we have listed down the resources we referred to while working on this project for giving a deeper context and through learning to the reader if required.

 ## Future Scope
 - Move it from being a **tracker** to a **manager**